menu 1

 Can PressureTrace software run on old versions of Windows?

-The following trace was taken with the trigger level set to 2.
 Once you click the shoot button, PressureTrace immediately starts waiting for a shot.
-To help eliminate false triggers the current resistance through the strain gage must increase to the trigger level and stay above that level for a short time before the system will accept the readings as a valid shot.
-With the trigger level set to only 2 (as in this example) a slight shot to shot mechanical difference in the action added several microseconds of data to the first shot.
-We are working on firmware to help synchronize/normalize the peak pressure points but it is extremely difficult and still display true ignition delays.
+To eliminate false triggers the current through the strain gage must exceed the trigger level (sensitivity setting) and stay above that level for a short time before the system will accept the the shot as valid.
+No data is lost.

 .